 The four servers are called ntp[1-4].ntp.net.nz.
 The host names that we ask you to access them by p[1-4].ntp.net.nz and s[1-4].ntp.net.nz are CNAMEs that we use to enable us to introduce more servers with different characteristics at a later stage without mucking people around.
 Rules on which names to use are given the in the Acceptable use policy.

 - ntp1 is in Albany connected via Vocus.

 - ntp2 is in Auckland CBD connected via ICONZ.

 - ntp3 is in Wellington CBD connected via Vocus.

 - ntp4 is in Christchurch connected via 2Degrees.

 Software and Standards

-As far as we know the software is the standard NTPv4 distribution which support the latest version of the NTP protocol (v3) and the Simple Network Time Protocol (SNTPv4).
+The software is the standard NTPv4 distribution which supports the latest version of the NTP protocol (v3) and the Simple Network Time Protocol (SNTPv4).